Breakthrough/PySceneDetect/docs/cli.rst

   Default: ``$VIDEO_NAME-Scenes.html``

-.. option:: --no-images
+.. option:: -n, --no-images

-  Export the scene list including or excluding the saved images.
+  Do not include images with the result.

 .. option:: -w pixels, --image-width pixels